All Episodes

 Carbonite.com.

-Video, i.e., for us, audio of Michelle Obama has surfaced.
+Video, i.e., for us, audio, of Michelle Obama has surfaced.

-Audio from 2008, August of that year in Denver, at a luncheon for lesbian gay, bisexual, transgender delegates to the Democrat National Convention.
+Audio from 2008, August of that year in Denver at a luncheon for lesbian, gay, bisexual, transgender delegates to the Democrat National Convention.

 There are others.

-Anyway, here is a portion of what she said, and this is cause causing quite a stir out there.
+Anyway, here is a portion of what she said, and this is causing quite a stir out there.

 Iraq has led by example.

-Uh and we did it as a couple.
+And we did it as a couple.

 So she called Kenya her husband's home country.